 Here lies the pattern of future jobs where the fourth industrial revolution demands careers with advanced fourth industrial revolution skills.

-If they can do it successfully, the future will experience much stable cyberspace with a lot more opportunities for arts graduates, apart from the technical experts for fourth industrial revolution skills.
+If they can do it successfully, the future will experience a much more stable cyberspace with a lot more opportunities for arts graduates, apart from the technical experts for fourth industrial revolution skills.

 Other Recommended Articles